• Skip to main content

 From the Citadel you can make your way down to the Roman amphitheater and the adjacent Odeon Theater.
 There is a way through old steps that goes down from the Citadel down the hill to the amphitheater, ask around for them!
 You won’t get lost.

-The theater is a well-preserved attraction in the middle of the downtown and it was built during the reign of Antonius Pius (138-161 CE), it’s an impressive structure with a three-tier layout.
-There are two small museums adjacent to the theater.
+The theater is a well-preserved attraction in the middle of the downtown and it was built during the reign of Antonius Pius (138-161 CE), it’s an impressive structure with a

-Do not forget to see the Odeon located next to the amphitheater, it’s am ancient Greek structure used for musical performances that dates back to the 2ndcentury AD.
+Do not forget to see the Odeon located next to the amphitheater, it’s am ancient Greek structure used for musical performances that

 The 2 museums that you can visit are The Folklore Museum that was founded in 1975, and the Museum of Popular Traditions.